itatipaul/cybergame2026/README.md

 My writeups for **CyberGame 2026**, a CTF hosted by [SK-CERT](https://www.sk-cert.sk/).
 All flags follow the format `SK-CERT{...}`.

-I tend to over-do and over-complicate things - you've been warned.
+I tend to over-complicate things.
 If you have a better solution, send me a Pull Request 🙂.

 ---